Rewind789/wanderer-obsidian-archive/content/_index.md

 enableToc: false
 ---

-Hi.
 Welcome to the Wanderer's Archive!
 Browse around the endless library of scrolls!

-This library building is from Jacky
+This library building is credited to [Jacky Zhao](https://quartz.jzhao.xyz/), who practically built the entire library you see before you!

 1. Extremely fast natural-language [[notes/search]]
 2. Customizable and hackable design based on [Hugo](https://gohugo.io/)